The Heckling Hare: Original ending

 This is the cartoon that led to Avery leaving Warner Bros. and moving to MGM.
-The final gag of this cartoon originally had Bugs and Willoughby falling off three cliffs, with Bugs telling the audience after the second tumble, "Hold on to your hats, folks.
-Here we go again!" during the third trip down.
+The final gag of this cartoon originally had Bugs and Willoughby falling off three cliffs, with Bugs telling the audience "Well!
+Here we go again!" during the second and third trip down.
 Schlesinger intervened for reasons that are not known with certainty.

-The most popular story is that the "Hold on to your hats" line referred to a euphemism that was then in circulation; another story is that Schlesinger feared that Tex Avery had killed off Bugs Bunny by ending the cartoon with Bugs and Willoughby falling off the second cliff without a clear indication of whether or not the two survived.
+It has been claimed that Bugs' line was "Hold on to your hats, folks.
+Here we go again!", referring to a dirty joke that was then in circulation.
+However, this line does not appear in the film's dialogue transcript; a similar line had been used in Daffy Duck and Egghead (1938, coincidentally also directed by Avery) where Daffy Duck tells the audience, "Hold your seats, folks, here we go again!" just before launching into his own take on The Merry-Go-Round Broke Down.
+Another story is that Schlesinger feared that Tex Avery had killed off Bugs Bunny by ending the cartoon with Bugs and Willoughby falling off the second cliff without a clear indication of whether or not the two survived.

 According to Martha Sigall, Schlesinger found the second fall to be repetitious and objected to its inclusion on those grounds.
 He instructed Avery to cut it, but Avery insisted that it should remain.
 Schlesinger simply overruled him as the boss.
 Karl F. Cohen suggests that Schlesinger found inappropriate an ending which suggests that Bugs gets killed.
 From Schlesinger's point of view the dispute was over his right to do as he pleased with the films he was paying for.
 From Avery's point of view, the dispute was over artistic interference.

 The film was edited so that the characters only fall off a cliff once.
 After Bugs and Willoughby fall through the sky in a lengthy sequence, they "put on the brakes" and make a soft, feet-first landing on the ground.
 Bugs says to the audience, "N'yah, fooled you, didn't we?!"
 The dog follows with, "Yeah!" just as the cartoon fades out.
 Willoughby's line and the fade out to the end card are usually cut in TV versions (mostly those shown on the Ted Turner-owned cable networks TBS, TNT, Cartoon Network, and Boomerang) to cover up the fact that the cartoon had been edited in such an abrupt manner prior to release in theaters.

 Avery was angry, and walked out of the studio.
 He was promptly suspended for four weeks with no pay.
 On July 2, 1941, the quarrel was reported in an article for The Hollywood Reporter.
 During his suspension, Avery was hired by Jerry Fairbanks at Paramount Pictures where he directed the first three Speaking of Animals shorts and later left for MGM.
-A similar line had been allowed in Daffy Duck and Egghead (1938, coincidentally also directed by Avery).
-Just before launching into his own take on The Merry-Go-Round Broke Down, Daffy Duck tells the audience, "Hold your seats, folks, here we go again!"
-Daffy also says "Here we go again!" at the end of Along Came Daffy (1947).